maitreygram/CV-Project/README.md

 **3.** Pose estimation
 We estimate the pose of the current frame using the Essential matrix.
 See references[2].

 **4** World coordinates
+Provides the world coordinate by using 2 projection matrices as input using triangulation.

 **5.1** Display2D
 We used pygame and openGL to display the feature points and their mappings across frames.